Shakeskeyboarde/wurk/core/wurk/docs/api/classes/WorkspaceCollection.md

 ▸ **forEach**(`callback`, `signal?`): `Promise`\<`void`\>

-Iterate over selected workspaces in parallel, ensuring that each workspace's local (selected) dependencies are processed before the workspace itself.
+Iterate over selected workspaces.
+This method will behave like one of the other `forEach*` methods, depending on the collection configuration.

 #### Parameters